 Policies allow you to take advantage of all of the different capabilities of the endpoint management solution and drive automation.
 Policies also help you create standardization of your IT processes.

 For example, let’s say you want to establish a policy for how you monitor and manage all of your SQL Server machines.
 The policy definition could include “monitor sets,” to define what needs to be monitored and when alerts are generated.
 It could also include automation scripts (like the above) and schedules for things like how often these machines are inventoried, when they get patched, etc. Here’s a screenshot of Kaseya VSA showing a SQL Server Policy setup:

 You can save even more time by getting automation scripts that have already been built by others in our Automation Exchange.
 No need to reinvent the wheel.
 There are more than 500 scripts and other resources in the Automation Exchange.
-See this recent blog on the Top 11 Out of the Box Automation Ideas with VSA.

 Automated remediation reduces the number of issues that require technician attention and allows them to focus on other more critical issues and strategic initiatives.
 Policy-based IT management allows you to define standard, best practice processes for how you monitor and manage your IT environment.